mpoletiek/quaiscan-tx-getter/README.md

 # quaiscan-tx-getter

-Export all transactions for a Quai wallet address to CSV using the [Quaiscan](https://quaiscan.io) (Blockscout) API.
+Export all transactions for Quai or Qi wallet addresses to CSV using the [Quaiscan](https://quaiscan.io) (Blockscout) API.
+Supports both token types in Quai's dual-token system.

 ## Requirements